 Disaster risk reduction

-At the global level, UN Women is also supporting stronger attention to gender dimensions of disasters.
-For the Post-2015 Sendai Framework for Disaster Risk Reduction, adopted in Sendai, Japan, in March 2015, UN Women provided, along with civil society organizations and other UN entities, technical support to Member States and the Secretariat at the Third World Conference on Disaster Risk Reduction , including issuing key recommendations as well as a sector brief on Gender-Responsive Disaster Risk Reduction, raising awareness about gender equality and the empowerment of women in natural disasters.
-In particular, UN Women has advocated for strengthened language related to women’s equal participation and leadership, increased collection and use of sex- and age-disaggregated data, gender analysis as well as gender-responsive targets and indicators as central priorities in the Post-2015 Framework for Disaster Risk Reduction.
+At the global level, UN Women is emphasizing the gender dimensions of disasters as an issue of DRR effectiveness, not only one of equal rights and opportunities.
+For the Sendai Framework for Disaster Risk Reduction, which was adopted in March 2015 in Sendai, Japan, UN Women provided technical support to Member States and the Secretariat along with civil society organizations and other UN entities.
+This included key recommendations and a sector brief on Gender-Responsive Disaster Risk Reduction, and awareness raising on gender equality and the need for empowerment and leadership of women in natural disasters.
+In particular, UN Women has advocated for strengthened language relating to women’s equal participation and leadership, increased collection and use of sex- and age-disaggregated data, gender analysis as well as inclusion of gender-responsive targets and indicators in the Sendai Framework for Disaster Risk Reduction.